Mobile Augmented Reality with Federated Learning in the Metaverse: Applications of FL-MAR in the Metaverse

 \subsection{Shopping}

 Online shopping has become a part of people's lives.
 As the number of MAR applications grows, online shopping also enjoys this convenience.
-For example, IKEA, the company that sells ready-to-assemble furniture, appliances and home services, equips its app with AR capabilities.
-The AR function allows users to place 3D models of equal scale with the real size virtually in their homes, which facilitates online shopping and saves users' time.
+For instance, IKEA, the company that sells ready-to-assemble furniture, appliances and home services, equips its app with AR capabilities that allow users to place 3D models of equal scale with the real size virtually in their homes.
 Adidas also launched the AR footwear try-on function in its iOS app.
-Fig. \ref{fig:onlineshopping} illustrates these two example applications.
+The shopping scenario of \mbox{Fig. \ref{fig:scenarios}} illustrates both two examples of MAR applications.

 However, it is evident that the MAR applications still need improvement.
-Each person has different looks and various living places.
+Each person has different looks and living places.
 Therefore, by incorporating FL, the mobile device can learn its own model to fit the specific person.
-Additionally, since the Metaverse can mix the virtuality with the real world, people will reveal similarities to their real lives in the virtual worlds due to more time spent virtually.
-Hence, more new shopping models will appear in the future.
+Additionally, in the Metaverse, people will reveal similarities to their real lives in the virtual worlds due to more time spent virtually.
 Products such as digital clothing, furniture, cosmetics and so forth may have a similar status to purchases in the real world.